A two-week Yunnan Itinerary – Yunnan Trekking and Travel

 Yunnan Itinerary Days 3 & 4 – Head to Yuanyang

-The absolutely gorgeous Rice Terraces of Yuanyang should not be missed.
-Be sure to include them on your two-week itinerary for Yunnan!
+The absolutely gorgeous Yuanyang Rice Terraces should not be missed.
+Be sure to include them on your two-week Yunnan travel itinerary!
 The most scenic areas in Yuanyang can be easily accessed and visited in one day, although we do recommend staying longer if your itinerary allows.

 Full details for travelling to Yuanyang can found in our post!